 Himalayan Handcrafted Sculpture of Green Tara | Compassionate Tara

 Green Tara, known as the Mother of all Buddhas and Syama Tara, is depicted with her right hand performing the Varada Mudra, symbolizing the fulfillment of wishes and compassion.
-Her left hand holds the Three Jewel Mudra, representing the Buddha, Dharma, and Sangha.
-The five crowns she wears symbolize the Five Dhyani Buddhas, embodying wisdom and enlightenment.
+Her left-hand holds the Three Jewel Mudra, representing the Buddha, Dharma, and Sangha.
+The five-pointed crowns she wears symbolize the Five Dhyani Buddhas, embodying wisdom and enlightenment.
 Her extended right hand signifies her readiness to offer help and protection to all beings.
 The green color of Tara represents vitality, action, and her deep connection to nature.
 She also holds blue lotuses (utpalas) in both hands, which symbolize purity, power, and her ability to remain unaffected by worldly defilements while working for the benefit of others.
+Green Tara is shown seated in the lalitāsana or posture of royal ease her left leg is folded in meditation, while her right leg is extended and rests on a small lotus, indicating her readiness to step down and help sentient beings.

 Size: 25.6”/65cm (Height) x 13.8”/35cm (Base)